jorgemunozl/transformer_archi/research/Development.md

 \mathbf{X}_0 = \mathbf{E} + \mathbf{P},
 $$
 where $\mathbf{E}$ are token embeddings and $\mathbf{P}$ are positional encodings.

 ### Why Transformers Instead of RNNs or LSTMs?

-Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks process the sequence **sequentially**: each new state depends on the previous one.
+Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks process the sequence **sequentially** this is each new state depends on the previous one.
 This has two important consequences:

-1. **Limited long-range dependencies.**
-   Information must flow through many time steps, which can lead to vanishing or exploding gradients and makes it hard to model very long-range interactions.
+1. Information must flow through many time steps, which can lead to vanishing or exploding gradients and makes it hard to model very long-range interactions.
-2. **Poor parallelization.**
-   Because each step depends on the previous one, you cannot compute all time steps in parallel.
+2. Poor parallelization because each step depends on the previous one, you cannot compute all time steps in parallel.
 Training and inference are inherently sequential.
 Transformers address both issues:
-- **Global interactions in one step.**
-  Self-attention allows every position to directly interact with every other position in a *single* layer, which is ideal when we care about *all-to-all* correlations (as in many-electron systems, where each electron “feels” all the others).
+- Global interactions in one step, self-attention allows every position to directly interact with every other position in a *single* layer, which is ideal when we care about *all-to-all* correlations (as in many-electron systems, where each electron “feels” all the others).
-- **Full parallelism over sequence length.**
+- Full parallelism over sequence length.
 Given $\mathbf{X}$, the matrices $\mathbf{Q}$, $\mathbf{K}$, $\mathbf{V}$ and the attention outputs for all time steps are computed via matrix multiplications.
 This is extremely efficient on modern accelerators (GPUs/TPUs).
 For a many-electron Schrödinger equation, the wave function depends on the joint configuration of all particles.
 A Transformer-based ansatz naturally provides a way for each electron’s representation to **look at all other electrons** and the nuclei, capturing complex correlation patterns through attention, while remaining highly parallelizable.

 # Psi Former Model

+## Fermionic Neural Network

 This sections describes the architectures of the model that we are going to use.
-First introduce Fermine which generates the hidden states using merely MLP whereas PsiFormer Generate the Hidden states using the Multi Head Attention (MHA) and a MLP.
+First introduce Fermine which generates the hidden states using merely MLP whereas PsiFormer Generate the Hidden states using the Multi Head Attention (MHA) and a MLP. s## Fermi Net
-## Fermi Net
 A very important work for us is: Fermi Net @Pfau_2020  it uses different MLP to learn the forms of the orbitals.
 Their ansatz is nothing but the average sum of $k$ determinants.
 $$ \psi(\mathbf{x}_{i},\dots,\mathbf{x}_{n})=\sum_{k}\omega_{k}\det[\Phi ^{k}] $$
 Whit